globerhofer/HIPAA-policies/CONTRIBUTING.md

 We encourage contributions to our open source policies.
 Here's a quick guide on how to contribute:

-- Fork this repository so you have a copy on your personal Github account
+- Fork this repository so you have a copy on your personal GitHub account
 - Clone the forked repository (`git clone git@github.com:USERNAME/policies.git`)
 - Make your changes on a new branch
 - Commit and push your changes up to your fork